 I have presented my research at national and international conferences and workshops.
-I have also been invited to give public talks at the Leamington Spa Art Gallery and Museum and the Wellcome Collection.
+I have also been invited to give public talks at the Wellcome Collection, Leamington Spa Art Gallery and Museum, and Brooklyn Rail.

 In 2018, I curated the exhibition Art, Air and Illness at the Lanchester Research Gallery at Coventry University.
 The exhibition shed new light on significant relations between art and science in shaping how we perceive and experience the impact of the environment on human health, culturally, societally, and through the very air we breath.
 It showcased an exceptional range of rare archival maps, weather charts, historic meteorological texts, and public health photographs on loan from the National Meteorological Library and Archive and Coventry History Centre, alongside works by the contemporary artist Jayne Wilton, linked to the Life of Breath project supported by the Wellcome Trust, the University of Durham, and the University of Bristol.
 The exhibition was part of a larger Leverhulme Trust project and featured a conference, 'Cultural Histories of Air and Illness', which was held at the University of Warwick, and a workshop in collaboration with Coventry University (Faculty of Arts and Humanities, Visual Arts Research).

 The ‘Scourge of Modern Times’: Cholera, Race, and Empire in Early Nineteenth-Century British Illustrated Print Culture (2022-04)